liferay/liferay-docs/develop/reference/articles/00-intro/development-reference-intro.markdown

 </p>

 <p style="margin-left: 40px;">
-Do not use this API unless you really really know what you are doing and assume the risks.
-It includes all the classes in the Liferay core, and is primarily intended for understanding Liferay or contributing to the Liferay core.
+These docs are for those hacking on Liferay's core.
 Many of the classes referenced in this documentation should not be referenced directly from Liferay plugins.
 </p>

 <p style="margin-left: 40px;">&nbsp;</p>